Guohua-He/guohua-he/content/authors/admin/_index.md

     summary: |2-
       Responsibilities for Methods of Economic Analysis and Applied Economics and Policy:
       - Delivering lectures and tutorials to students, facilitating their learning in economics-related subjects.
-      - Student Support: Providing academic guidance, mentoring, and timely feedback to students
+      - Student Support: Providing academic guidance, mentoring, and timely feedback to students.
       - Curriculum Assistance: Assisting in curriculum development and course material preparation.
   - position: Research assistant
     company_name: University of Essex